 Slay the Spire is a Roguelike card-strategy game developed by American studio MegaCrit and published by Humble Bundle.
-At the beginning of each playthrough, the game has you select from one of three predetermined characters, each with their own starting conditions, such as amount of health, gold, and deck of cards.
+At the beginning of each playthrough, the game has you select from one of three predetermined characters, each with their own starting conditions that affect the quantity of health, gold, and cards players begin with.

 The goal of the game is to make your way through several levels of a spire, with each level having a number of potential encounters determined by a branching path and culminating in a boss battle.
 During each run you’ll come across campfires that allow you to heal or upgrade cards, shopkeepers that offer cards you can buy, chests with random loot, and random choice-based encounters.

-Civilization VI stands out among its predecessors for managing to build on the best parts of Civ V, without losing focus of the series’ core principles.
-As with other games in the series, the goal for the player is to lead their fledgling civilization from an early settlement through many millennia to become a world power and achieve one of several victory conditions, such as through military power, technological superiority, or cultural influence, over the other human and computer controlled opponents.
+Civilization VI stands out among its predecessors for managing to build on the best parts of Civ V without losing focus of the series’ core principles.
+As with other iterations, the player’s goal is to lead their fledgling civilization from an early settlement through many millennia to become a world power and achieve one of many victory conditions.

 Among Civ VI’s changes is a shift in art style, resulting in leaders that appear more vibrant than in previous games, as well as the ability to “unstack” cities in order to reduce crowding on maps.
-The game is regarded highly for its breadth of content and deep gameplay mechanics.
-Additionally its newest expansion Gathering Storm, introduces randomly occurring natural disasters that will challenge players’ ability to adapt and rebuild.
+The game is highly regarded for its breadth of content and deep gameplay mechanics, with its latest Gathering Storm expansion adding in-game natural disasters as a new obstacle for players to tackle.